Xiphe/github-sync-labels-milestones/README.md

   - #### `repositories`

-    Array of repositories on which the issues and milestones should be synchronized
+    Array of repositories on which the labels and milestones should be synchronized

   - #### `milestones`